Govind-Patwal/My_Testing_Corner_at_GitHub/Test_Module15/Test_Challenge15/README.md

 * Lot 2: We observe the `p-value = 0.3451`.
 We conclude that **we cannot reject the null hypothesis**, which implies that the mean PSI of Lot 2 is similar to the population mean of 1,500 pounds per inch.
 * Lot 3: We observe the `p-value = 0.637`.
 We conclude that **we cannot reject the null hypothesis**, which implies that the mean PSI of Lot 3 is similar to the population mean of 1,500 pounds per inch.

-## Deliverable 4: Study Design: MechaCar vs Competition
+## Study Design: MechaCar vs Competition

 Using your knowledge of R, design a statistical study to compare performance of the MechaCar vehicles against performance of vehicles from other manufacturers.